ewagner12/all-ways-egpu/README.md

 - This script is still in the testing phase for a variety of desktops and distros.
 If you have issues be sure to include your specific desktop configuration.

+- Note: the OpenRC calls currently assume the display manager is started with an init script called "display-manager".
+On some distros, xdm or a script with some other name is used.
+In these cases, I recommend linking that script with the following command: `ln -s /etc/init.d/xdm /etc/init.d/display-manager`

 - Applications that work on the console like Ubuntu's Plymouth (as invoked by the `splash` kernel parameter) may fail due to the virtual console switching.
 It is currently recommended to disable this.

 - I have also only tested with AMD eGPU + Intel iGPU so far.
 Nvidia testing is still to be done.
 Specifically, proprietery Nvidia drivers may not work yet.